hapticssymposium-org/hs2026/site/content/_index.md

 </ul>
 {{</insertRawHTML>}}

+{{<simpleLineBreak>}}

 **Video Presentations** of all accepted papers are available via the [IEEE Haptics Symposium YouTube Channel](https://www.youtube.com/channel/UC1YjMwrg8Hk6uAtyWb62yAw) and can also be viewed [here](/program/VideoPresentations).

 **Mentoring Forum:** For 2022, we are pleased to introduce the [IEEE Haptics Symposium Mentoring Forum](/presenting/mentoring-forum).

+{{<simpleLineBreak>}}

+**Welcome to IEEE Haptics Symposium 2022!**

+Held since 1992, the IEEE Haptics Symposium is a vibrant interdisciplinary forum of research in neuroscience, perception, engineering, and design, focused on sharing new advances in our understanding of the sense of touch, sparking new collaborations, and envisioning a future in which physical interactions are enriched through haptic technologies.

 <!--
 The 2022 conference will include [cross-cutting challenge](/program/) sessions, [technical paper](/presenting/technical-papers/) sessions presenting the latest advances in haptics,  hands-on haptic demonstrations, and work-in-progress posters.
 An exciting social activities program will provide opportunities for socializing and networking.